lyenliang/tromegle/README.md

 Getting Tromegle
 ========

 You will need python version 2.7 or later to use Tromegle.
-2.6 will not work because Tromegle makes extensive use of dictionary comprehension syntax -- a feature added in python2.7.
+Tromegle 2.6 will not work because Tromegle makes extensive use of dictionary comprehension syntax -- a feature added in python2.7.

 ###Installing through pip